-Coconut butter is a densely nutritious spread made from whole, raw coconut flesh and is loaded with medium-chain fatty acid-rich oil, dietary fiber, protein, vitamins, and minerals.
-I've been using it as a spread on toast, much the same as I would peanut butter or almond butter.
+Coconut butter is a densely nutritious spread made from whole, raw coconut flesh and is loaded with medium-chain fatty acid-rich oil, dietary fiber, protein, vitamins and minerals.
+I've been using it as a spread on toast in stead of peanut butter or almond butter.

-One of my readers and suppliers on Etsy, Claudine, and I had an email exchange recently on the best way to make coconut butter.
-We love brands like Artisana and Tropical Traditions, but knew there had to be a way to make it from scratch.
+A reader and I recently had a conversation on the best way to make coconut butter.
+We love brands like Artisana and Tropical Traditions but knew there just had to be a way to make it from scratch.
 So off to the kitchen I went.

-We tried blitzing coconut flakes in a food processor.
+I blitzed shredded coconut in a food processor.

 No go.
 Not smooth enough.

-Then tried a mini batch in a coffee grinder.
+I tried a mini batch in my coffee grinder.

 This stuff is unbelievably easy to make in a high-powered blender such as a Blendtec, OmniBlend or Vitamix.
 You can sweeten it, add some cocoa powder, or leave it as is.
 This recipe yields a coconut butter that remains spreadable at room temperature.